MicrosoftDocs/dataexplorer-docs/data-explorer/database-script.md

 In general, we recommended using the idempotent version of commands so that if they are called more than once with the same input parameters, they have no additional effect.
 In other words, running the command multiple times has the same effect as running it once.
 For example, where possible, we recommend using the idempotent command `.create-or-alter` over the regular `.create` command.

 There are various methods you can use to configure a database with Kusto Query Language scripts.
-We'll focus on two main methods using ARM template deployments:
+We'll focus on the following methods using ARM template deployments:

-1. [*Inline script*](#inline-script): The script is provided inline as a parameter to the ARM template.
+1. [*Inline script*](#inline-script): The script is provided inline as a parameter to a JSON ARM template.
-1. [*Bicep script*](#bicep-script): The script is provided as a file used by Bicep to generate the ARM template.
+1. [*Bicep script*](#bicep-script): The script is provided as a separate file used by a Bicep ARM template.
 1. [*Storage Account*](#storage-account-script): The script is created as a blob in an Azure storage account and its details (URL and [shared access signatures (SaS)](/azure/storage/common/storage-sas-overview)) provided as parameters to the ARM template.

 > [!NOTE]